h5bp/Front-end-Developer-Interview-Questions/README.md

 * Why is it generally a good idea to position CSS `<link>`s between `<head></head>` and JS `<script>`s just before `</body>`?
 Do you know any exceptions?
 * What is progressive rendering?
 * Have you used different HTML templating languages before?
+* What are appropriate uses for HTML tables?
+* What does semantic HTML mean, and how do you apply this principle to your markup?

 #### CSS Questions:

 * What is the difference between classes and IDs in CSS?
+* When calculating specificity, what value do elements, classes, and IDs have?
 * What's the difference between "resetting" and "normalizing" CSS?
 Which would you choose, and why?
 * Describe Floats and how they work.
 * Describe z-index and how stacking context is formed.
+* What other CSS property must be set in order for z-index to be applied?
 * Describe BFC(Block Formatting Context) and how it works.
 * What are the various clearing techniques and which is appropriate for what context?
 * Explain CSS sprites, and how you would implement them on a page or site.